Shelley Winters: Early life

-Shelley Winters was born Shirley Schrift in St. Louis, Missouri, the daughter of Rose (née Winter), a singer with St. Louis Municipal Opera Theatre ("The Muny"), and Jonas Schrift, a designer of men's clothing.
-Her parents were Jewish; her father migrated from Grzymałów, Galicia, Austria-Hungary, in what is now Ukraine, and her mother was born in St. Louis to Austrian immigrants who were also from Grzymałów.
+Shelley Winters was born Shirley Schrift in St. Louis, Missouri, the daughter of Rose (née Winter, 1896–1966), a singer with St. Louis Municipal Opera Theatre ("The Muny"), and Jonas Schrift (1890–1955), a designer of men's clothing.
+Her parents were Jewish; her father migrated from Grzymałów, Galicia, Austria-Hungary, (later Ukraine), and her mother was born in St. Louis to Austrian immigrants who were also from Grzymałów.
 Her parents were third cousins.
 Her Jewish education included attendance at the Jamaica Jewish Center and learning Hebrew songs at her public school.
-Her family moved to Brooklyn, New York, when she was nine years old, and she grew up partly in Queens, New York, as well.
-As a young woman, she worked as a model.
-Her sister Blanche Schrift later married George Boroff, who ran the Circle Theatre (now named El Centro Theatre) in Los Angeles, California.
-At age 16, Winters relocated to Los Angeles, and later returned to New York to study acting at The New School.
+Her family moved to Brooklyn, New York, when she was nine years old, and she grew up partly in Queens and New York city.
+She worked in the Garment District and did some modeling while she was still in high school.
+Already drawn to acting, she participated as a singer and dancer in a popular amateur revue, Pins and Needles, staged by the Garment Workers Union.